united16/vmCreation/README.md

 <img src="" height="80%" width="80%" alt=""> <br />
 </p>
 <p>
- After successfully creating the Resource Group, I will proceed to create the Virtual Machine and associate it with the Resource Group I just created.
+ After successfully creating the Resource Group, we will proceed to create the Virtual Machine and associate it with the newly created Resource Group.
 By placing the Virtual Machine within this Resource Group, it becomes easier to manage and monitor, allowing for better oversight and efficient tracking of dependencies and costs.
 </p>
 <br />